 Many signs are not apparent from the outside of your chimney, though some visible moisture issues from improper venting can arise.
 Things to look out for are:

 - Noticeable dampness on an interior or exterior walls

 - Peeling patches of wallpaper

 - White colored stains called efflorescence which appears on the outside masonry of the chimney

 - Crumbling bricks

 - The Carbon monoxide alarm goes off

-Believe it or not there is a lot more that we consider when we are trouble shooting and inspecting chimney issues.
+Believe it or not, there is a lot more than we consider when we are troubleshooting and inspecting chimney issues.
 If you have an older chimney, or, if you suspect that your chimney is unsafe, call us.
 We can help.